Tips for Finding Lost Indoor-Only Cats

 If you can safely do this, leave a door or window open a little bit – enough for a cat to sneak back inside.
 Dawn and dusk are the best times to do this.
 Of course, use common sense and do this when you can monitor whether a stranger has entered your property.

-Check back periodically by phone to see if any “found cat” reports that meet your cat’s description have been filed by someone.
-And ask if a cat meeting your cat’s description could have been brought to the shelter and taken in by the shelter.
-Note that many shelters don’t take in what appears to be a stray cat unless the cat is injured.
+Note: Many shelters don’t take in what appears to be a healthy cat found outdoors unless the cat is sick or injured or appears to be in distress.
 Check with local shelters to find out what their policies are relating to cats they take into their care.

 If you’ve been following these tips for a day or two and your cat is still outside, consider setting a humane trap.
 These wire cages have a trip mechanism inside that is triggered when the cat enters the trap in search of the food you have left inside.
 Once triggered, the door shuts the cat inside the trap.
 Set the trap in a logical hiding place near your home, or if your cat is spotted at a neighbor’s home put the trap there.